Murder of Larry King: Criticism of the school

 In August 2008, King's family filed a claim against E.O.
 Green Junior High School at Ventura County Superior Court, alleging that the school's allowing King to wear makeup and feminine clothing was a factor leading to his death.
 According to the California Attorney General's Office, however, the school could not legally have stopped King from wearing girls' clothes because state law prevents gender discrimination.

 According to a Newsweek article published on July 19, 2008, some teachers at E.O.
-Green alleged that assistant principal Joy Epstein was "encouraging King's flamboyance to help further an 'agenda' ".
+Green alleged that assistant principal Joy Epstein, herself openly gay, was "encouraging King's flamboyance to help further an 'agenda' ".
 When Epstein was later promoted to principal at another local public school, King's father described it as a "slap in the face of my family".
 The superintendent, Jerry Dannenberg, stated that Epstein received the promotion because "she was the most qualified person for the new principal job".